Show All Answers

 Recycled water can also conserve energy when it is used in place of imported water sources that require significant amounts of energy for pumping.
 This conserved energy translates into a reduction in the carbon footprint when recycled water is used for irrigation.
 Recycled water also provides a significant portion of the nutrients needed by crops and landscaping, including nitrogen, phosphorus, and micronutrients, which can reduce the need for synthetic fertilizers.

-The current price of recycled water is $0.94 per thousand gallons; this price is adjusted each year in January according to a formula based on the Consumer Price Index.
+The current price of recycled water is adjusted each year in January according to a formula based on the Consumer Price Index.
 In 2011, the District completed a recycled water rate study to determine the best way to pay for system improvements to increase production of recycled water, and this resulted in a new methodology (PDF) for setting recycled water rates, which went into effect in 2016.
 In addition, new users of recycled water may have to pay for construction of the pipeline to bring the recycled water to their property.
-See a table of past and future recycled water rates.
+Current recycled water rates can be found here: https://www.napasan.com/158/Recycled-Water.

 Although total wastewater flows may be reduced slightly, recycled water supplies are virtually 100% reliable during drought events.
 This is because wastewater flows are primarily generated by indoor water uses which are not reduced significantly during drought conditions compared to outdoor uses.
 In addition, in cases where the recycled water use is replacing the use of potable water, this increases the reliability of potable supplies.